cs444-defectives/nachos/README.md

 Relevant code is in `threads/test_elevator.cc`.

-Our elevator and each of it's passengers run in individual threads.
+Our elevator and each of its passengers run in individual threads.
 Passengers waiting for the elevator on a floor wait on a condition specific to their floor.
 When the elevator arrives, it broadcasts on that condition and passengers get on the elevator.
 Passengers on the elevator wait on the condition of their destination floor.
 When the elevator arrives and broadcasts on that condition, they leave the elevator.
 Our elevator is dumb and stops at every floor, which ensures that every passenger will eventually be picked up and dropped off, within a certain amount of time.
 The elevator thread yields the CPU on every floor in order to allow passengers to embark and disembark the elevator.